VideoProc Converter AI

 Step 1.
 Import the video.

-iPhone video format converter
+iPhone video converter

 Step 2.
 Choose the iPhone supported video formats.

-convert video format for iphone
+convert video format for iPhone

 Step 3.
 Start converting.